Airlines suspend, scale back direct flights to China amid virus fears

 Asia-Pacific accounts for about 19% of both Air France-KLM and Lufthansa’s available seat kilometers and 8% of IAG’s in 2019, Goodbody analysts said.

+Indonesia’s Lion Air said on Wednesday it would suspend all direct flights to China.
+India’s IndiGo is also suspending flights to Chengdu and Hong Kong.

+Carriers including Hong Kong’s Cathay Pacific Airways said on Wednesday amenities such as hot towels, blankets and magazines would not be offered on flights to and from mainland China from Thursday until further notice.

-Carriers, including Hong Kong’s Cathay Pacific Airways, are allowing their flight attendants to wear face masks and gloves on flights to protect against fears of contagion risks.
+Cathay Pacific and other airlines are allowing their flight attendants to wear face masks and gloves on flights to protect against fears of contagion.

 Wesley Lesosky, president of the Canadian Union of Public Employees unit that represents Air Canada flight attendants, said by email that members have the option of wearing masks and gloves on flights to China.

-But flight attendants remained “concerned with the effects the virus could have if contracted, how to recognize an infected passenger and how to deal with the nervous passengers onboard.”
+But flight attendants remained “concerned with the effects the virus could have if contracted, how to recognize an infected passenger and how to deal with the nervous passengers onboard,” Lesosky said.

-Reporting by Sarah Young, additional reporting by Jessica Jones in Madrid, Allison Lampert in Montreal, Tracy Rucinski in Chicago and Jamie Freed in Sydney; editing by Kate Holton, Nick Macfie and Jonathan Oatis
+Reporting by Sarah Young and Allison Lampert, additional reporting by Jessica Jones in Madrid, Tracy Rucinski in Chicago, Jamie Freed in Sydney, David Shepardson and Jeff Mason in Washington and Aradhana Aravindan in Singapore; editing by Kate Holton, Nick Macfie, Jonathan Oatis, Dan Grebler and Lincoln Feast.